 If you have been on staff with Kanakuk or KAA in summers just previous to coming to the Institute, we would prefer for you to work both the summer previous to the Institute and the summer after.
-If you are considering not returning to kamp, please communicate with your director; they might have an expectation that you will be coming back to kamp and we want you to communicate well with them.
-Students who have not worked at kamp before and would like to the summer after the Institute may interview with a Director during the fall semester if they would like to work at kamp, however, this is not required.
+If you are considering not returning to camp, please communicate with your director; they might have an expectation that you will be coming back to camp and we want you to communicate well with them.
+Students who have not worked at camp before and are interested the summer after the Institute may interview with a Director during the fall semester if they would like to work at camp, however, this is not required.